gnarea/pyrecord/docs/source/index.rst

 .. topic:: Overview

     A `record <http://en.wikipedia.org/wiki/Record_(computer_science)>`_ (aka
-    "struct" in C) is a pre-defined collection of values where each value has a unique name.
+    "struct" in C) is a pre-defined collection of values where each is accessed by a unique name.
 Depending on the nature of the data, records may be a superior alternative to dictionaries and instances of custom classes.

-    PyRecord allows you to use records in Python v2.7 through v3.x and PyPy v2, and can be thought of as the successor of :class:`~collections.namedtuple`.
+    PyRecord allows you to use records in Python v2.7 through v3.x and PyPy v2, and can be thought of as an improved :class:`~collections.namedtuple`.

 In Python terms, a **record** is an instance of any class for which you define some attributes but no methods.
 Such classes, which are known as **record types**,